 Salil Gunashekar is a senior research leader and associate director at RAND Europe focusing on science and technology policy.
 With over a decade of experience of working in policy research, he has a particular interest in exploring the impact of digitalisation and emerging technologies, and in examining research systems policy.

 Gunashekar has been involved in projects for several public, private and third sector clients across the globe.
 These include the European Commission, the Research Council of Norway, the European Centre for Disease Prevention and Control, the Novo Nordisk Foundation, Microsoft, the British Standards Institution, Wellcome, UKRI, NHMRC Australia, and various UK universities and government departments.
 His projects cut across multiple sectors and have covered topics including technology foresight, new and emerging technologies (e.g. quantum technology, 5G, artificial intelligence, robotics, blockchain, virtual reality, the Internet of Things), S&T oversight, mission-oriented R&I, open science, public engagement, and research impact.

 His recent and current projects examine topics such as regulating the use of AI, quantum technologies and the life sciences, the future of digital skills, and the social impact of UK higher education research.

 With a technical background in wireless communications, Gunashekar previously worked as a research associate at the University of Leicester within the Departments of Engineering and Computer Science.
-He completed his Ph.D. from the University of Leicester in 2006 where he also obtained an M.Sc. in information and communications engineering in 2003.
-Before attending Leicester, he obtained an M.Sc. in informatics from the University of Delhi.
-In 2000, he graduated with an honours degree in physics from the University of Delhi.
+He completed his Ph.D. from the University of Leicester where he also obtained an M.Sc. in information and communications engineering.
+Before attending Leicester, he obtained an honours degree in physics and M.Sc. in informatics from the University of Delhi.